brigriffin/ldap-auth-servlet/README.md

 	This is required and I did not find any way around it.

-		$ touch /etc/nginx/empty.htpasswd
+		$ sudo touch /etc/nginx/empty.htpasswd

 4. Reload nginx

-		$ systemctl reload nginx
+		$ sudo systemctl reload nginx

 ### Start the script

 	$ ./ldap-auth-servlet.rb

-Once you have tested that everything works well it is recommended to run the script in background in daemon mode by changing the `daemonize` parameter in the `config.yaml` file to `true`.
+Once you have tested that everything works well it is recommended to run the script in background in daemon mode by setting the `daemonize` parameter in the `config.yaml` file to `true`.

-Continue with the next step below only if you want to install the script as a daemon which starts automatically at system boot under its own system user.
+Continue with the step below only if you want to install the script as a daemon on Debian which starts automatically at system boot under its own system user.

 ### Install the script as a service